DonD1234-Dcode/Dcode_The-easy-way-of-coding/README.md

 - plugin system (create your custom instructions)

 installing
-download the Dcode IDE folder on this rrepository, and Run DcodeIDE.EXE
+download DcodeIDE.zip and DcodeIDE.pck on this rrepository, decompress and Run DcodeIDE.EXE

 Changelog
 - check CHANGELOG.md for updates!